shesharpnl/knowledge-hub/README.md

 It includes a table of contents for you to navigate to the sections that matter the most to you.

-The resources collected here cover different areas, such as software development, data analysis, product management, and quality assurance.
-We have made an effort to include as many free resources as possible.
+The resources collected here cover different areas, from tech-related, such as software development, data analysis, product management, and quality assurance, to the general ones that can help others, such as housing in The Netherlands, and so on.

 - [Contributing](#contributing)
 - [Social Media](#social-media)